Last Updated on October 5, 2023 by Carne Diem

 Serving Cochinillo Asado

-Once the pig is done, remove it from the grill or rotisserie and place it on a serving platter.
+Once the roasted Spanish piglet is done, remove it from the grill or rotisserie and place it on a serving platter.
 Tent with foil and allow to rest for about 20 minutes.
 As desired decorate your platter and serve.

 Traditional cochinillo asado is served as the centerpiece of a meal.
 If you cooked the pig on a roasting pan, you could use the drippings to make a fantastic gravy to serve with the pig.
 Roasted potatoes and veggies are also common.